NBISweden/module-repository-submission-dm-practices/_episodes/03-exercise-ENA-submission.md

     * *Note: The test service is restarted every night, any submissions made to the test service will be removed by the following day.
 Hence, do not start a test submission one day, and expect to continue the next day.*

 * Submission steps:
-    1. Upload your sequence data
+    1. File upload - Upload your sequence data to upload area at EBI
-    2. Provide study level information
+    2. New submission
-    3. Choose a MIxS sample checklist
+    3. Register study - Provide study level information
-    4. Provide sample metadata
+    4. Register sample(s) - Provide sample metadata
-    5. Link the sequencing data to the sample metadata
+    5. Submit sequence read(s) - Link the sequencing data to the sample metadata

-### File upload
+### 1. File upload
 You must upload data files into your private Webin file upload area at EMBL-EBI **before** you can submit the files through the Webin submission service.
 We will use Webin File Loader. *Note: for other upload options, please see **[ENA documentation](https://ena-docs.readthedocs.io/en/latest/submit/fileprep/upload.html#file-upload-options)***

 > ## Note